Home>Blog>Does My Insurance Cover Out-of-State Teen Treatment?

 If you’re considering private pay, the admissions team can walk you through the program’s rates, typical length-of-stay costs, and any payment plan options.
 They can also help you evaluate whether pursuing insurance appeals might be worth the effort before committing to private pay.

-How Muir Wood’s Admissions Team Handles Insurance
+What Muir Wood’s Admissions Team Does for You

 2 Simple Ways to Get Started Today